europa-ee/europa-ee.github.io/content/home_school_guide.md

 ---
-title: "Guides to using Google Suite for Education"
+title: "Guides to using various technologies for distance learning"
 date: "2020-03-17T08:39:00+00:00"
 ---

 &nbsp;

-This [page](/home_schoo_guide/) contains parent-created or parent-curated guides to using Google Suite for Education for parents who are helping their kids out with home school.
+This [page](/home_schoo_guide/) contains parent-created or parent-curated guides to using various technologies for distance learning to help their kids out with home school.

 <hr>